OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Locating subscriptions

-All your subscriptions (Cloud Instances and Server Licenses) are accessible from Control Center V1.
-Only subscriptions that have been migrated to Control Center V2 are accessible from V2.
+All your subscriptions (Cloud instances and Server licenses) are accessible from Control Center V1.
+Only subscriptions we've migrated to Control Center V2 are accessible from V2.

 ### Migration of subscriptions